redragon1985/redragon-erp/README.md

 【Redragon ERP】The intellectual property rights belong to the **developer**.
 All users must abide by the following agreement, otherwise we will reserve the right to resort to law for those who violate the contract!

-:fa-exclamation-triangle:`Without the authorization of the developer, this product and derivative products (including community version and ecological version) shall not be used for any form of commercial use`
+`Without the authorization of the developer, this product and derivative products (including community version and ecological version) shall not be used for any form of commercial use`

 # Team